oracle/cloudtestdrive/AppDev/helidon-k8s/Docker/DockerLabs.md

 To reduce the chance of typos here we've setup some scripts to assist you.
 Make sure you've updated the repository information in both of the repoConfig.sh scripts (there is one in each of the helidon-labs-storefront and helidon-labs-stockmanager folders)

 Run the buildPushToRepo.sh script in one of the project directories, then once it's finished in the other.
+The script will do the build then push the container images.
 The first time you push to the repository it may take a while as mentioned above because you've pushing all of the layers in the runtime, the next time however only changes layers will need to be pushed.

 You can now run the images that have been pushed the cloud

-run the runRepo.sh script in both directories (as usual do the stockmanager first) then test it as before.
+run the ./runRepo.sh script in both directories (as you did before do the stockmanager first) then test it as before.

 ```
 $ curl -i -X GET -u jack:password http://localhost:8080/store/stocklevel